Ohio Works First

 Also, single moms and low income families may be able to purchase a home using these vouchers, under certain circumstances.

-Home Program – HUD also offers a program called The HOME Investment Partnerships Program (HOME).
+HUD also offers a program called The HOME Investment Partnerships Program (HOME).
 Federal funding established for this program is given directly to the state and local government.
 The government takes the funds and distributes them to single moms and low income families as loan guarantees, direct loans, grants, rental assistance, security deposit assistance, and credit enhancement.
+Find HOME in your county.